TRAVEL TIP: English food

 The food in southern England is excellent, quite different from its reputation.

-We are constantly asked what we eat in England – the English food shall be nothing eatable.
+We are constantly asked what we eat in England as English food is considered to be inedible.
 Honestly, this is pure nonsense!
-Well, it may have been the case in the 1990s.
-But today, at least in the south of England, you have to make an effort to find bad food.
+It may have been the case in the 1990s but today, at least in the south of England, you have to make an effort to find bad food.
 The menus are consistently very varied and exciting.
 We thought about giving you some ideas about what to eat here – simply from what we have chosen or from menus from visited restaurants.
-Add a little food photography – but read for yourself!
+We have added a little food photography – but read for yourself!

 Starters:

 The appetizers are often the most interesting dishes on the menu.
-For reasons of hunger you never really need them, because the main dishes are always very extensive and decent portions.
-But the appetizers are just too exciting and delicious not to take them.
-How good that you can usually have them as a main course.
+If you are hungry, you never really need them, because the main dishes are always very extensive and decent portions.
+The appetizers are just too exciting and delicious not to have them.
+It’s good that they are also available for you to have as a main course.

 Goat cheese, here baked as brie with a chutney and bread on a salad